The Wildcat Foundation Board of Directors

 Holly Rider Laufer

-Holly Rider Laufer is The Wildcat Foundation’s third Executive Director, succeeding Carole Bruce in September, 2016.
+Holly Rider Laufer is The Wildcat Foundation’s third Executive Director, since the Foundation was established in 1998

 While Mrs. Laufer has not lived her entire life in Mechanicsburg, she was born and raised here and again calls Mechanicsburg home, along with her husband Dick.